Contract

 Workload

-During a regular course (5-6.5 ECTS), students spend an average of 4-6 hours in class per week.
+During a regular course (5-6.5 ECTS credits), students spend an average of 4-6 hours in class per week.
 For every hour in class students are expected to spend an additional 2-3 hours on study.
 The total workload for two regular courses or one intensive course is around 40 hours per week.

 Admission requirements